Worldwide Locations:

 Documentation:

-Forming an LLC requires submitting several documents, including the company’s Articles of Association, shareholder agreements, and proof of identity for shareholders.
+Forming an LLC requires the submission of key documents, including the company’s Articles of Association, any shareholder agreements, and proof of identity for all shareholders.

 Register a Company in Egypt